colts70/The-Sematic-Stack/README.md

 This is topic-level authority (the missing SEO primitive), not page-level tricks.

 What HESS also Is?
 “HESS is built for AI grounding: Once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
-HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic roots.
+HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic anchors.

-“A domain can only be authoritative for topics it controls at the root.”

 It is a modern, AI-era continuation of the original Semantic Web vision — implemented not as a probabilistic graph, but as a deterministic, domain-owned first hop.